-Single-Family Homeowner Reconstruction: up to \$100,000 per applicant to rebuild homes with damages totaling 50.01% or more of the homes pre-disaster value.
+Single-Family Homeowner Reconstruction: up to \$124,800 per applicant to rebuild homes with damages totaling 50.01% or more of the homes pre-disaster value.

-Mobile Home Replacement: up to \$60,000 per applicant for mobile home replacement.
+Mobile Home Replacement: up to \$84,502 per applicant for mobile home replacement.

-Elevation: up to \$75,000 additional funds as needed to meet housing elevation requirements for eligible applicants with homes to be reconstructed or mobile home replaced located in a 100-year flood plain and having damages totaling more than 50% of its pre-disaster value (this includes elevating mobile homes as needed).
+Site Conditions: up to \$83,000 additional funds as needed to meet housing requirements for eligible applicants with homes to be reconstructed or mobile home replaced located in a 100-year flood plain and having damages totaling more than 50% of its pre-disaster value (this includes elevating mobile homes as needed).

-Temporary Rental Assistance: up to \$2,500 per applicant eligible for reconstruction and \$1,000 per applicant eligible for rehabilitation (when the rehabilitation work requires applicant to temporarily relocate) or mobile home replacement.
+Optional Relocation Assistance: up to \$2,500 per applicant eligible for reconstruction and \$1,000 per applicant eligible for rehabilitation (when the rehabilitation work requires applicant to temporarily relocate) or mobile home replacement.
 This assistance will be provided to households who are not able to re-enter their homes.